Ngarra-burria First Peoples Composers Program

 * Four Winds Festival (Brenda)

-* Songs of Home exhbition - Sydney Living Museums with the Royal Australian Navy Band (Tim, Troy, Brenda, Nardi and Elizabeth).
-Winner of a major Museums and National Galleries Award 2020.
+* Songs of Home Exhibition - Sydney Living Museums with the Royal Australian Navy Band (Tim, Troy, Brenda, Nardi and Elizabeth).
+Winner of a major Museums And Galleries National Award MAGNA 2020.
 It's great for us to be an integral part of it!

 * Opera House Children's Proms (Brenda)